 - Buildings and Estates will provide you with a quote from our default in-house contractors.
 You are not obliged to use in-house contractors, however any such works will have to go through the Minor Works process and the works, the methodology and the contractors used will have to be vetted, approved and coordinated by B&E.

-- It is your responsibility to comply with relevant procurement procedures.
+- Note also that it is your responsibility to comply with relevant procurement procedures.

 It should be noted that the Summer break(June-August) is always a busy time for the Buildings and Estates Department, and therefore all works that need to be carried out during this period should be requested providing as much notice as possible.